 St Clement’s is a Grade I listed building and famous for being featured in the film ‘Four Weddings and a Funeral’

-Please note that once we start on the walk from St Clement’s to Purfleet there is no way ‘off’ as the river is on the left and industrial sites are on the right.
+Please note that once the walk commences from St Clement’s Church to Purfleet there is no way ‘off’ as the river is on the left and industrial sites are on the right.
 It is possible to leave the walk at St Clement’s Church and head to Chafford Hundred Station approx. 1 mile away at intu Lakeside.
 The path from St Clements comes out on the roundabout on A126 London Road which is near IKEA.
 Please note that walkers do this at their own risk.

 - 1.45 pm: Registration